ALFA: automated line fitting algorithm: manual (v2.0.50)

 plot ’filename_fit’ w l, ’filename_fit’ using 1:3 w l

-For RSS files and data cubes, alfa currently produces two files per pixel, these being the fit file and the plain text lines file.
-Thus, for a data cube you may end up with tens of thousands of files in the output directory.
-FITS output will be supported in the next release of alfa.
+For RSS files and data cubes, alfa currently produces output for each pixel.
+Thus, for a large data cube you may end up with tens of thousands of files in the output directory.
+A routine to combine these outputs into image maps will be provided in a future release of alfa.

 alfa’s default parameters are supposed to work in most cases, but sometimes you might find that it does not converge on the correct wavelength solution.
 It searches initially for velocities in the range +/-900km/s, which is very large for Galactic objects.
 So, running the code with --resolution-tolerance-1 100. or so may improve your results.

 The genetic parameters (population size, number of generations, pressure) are likely to be suitable for most cases.
 There is no algorithm yet known for optimising these parameters in a genetic algorithm, so changing them requires trial and error.
 In spectra of regions with lots of emission lines, such as 4000-4500 Angstrom, increasing the number of generations can result in a better fit.

 If reporting a bug, please state which version of alfa you were using, and include input and any output files produced if possible.